 If you someone close to you has suffered a dog bite attack on Maui, contact our legal team to discuss dog bite injuries and legal advice as soon as possible.

-Dog attacks on Maui can be a common occurrence.
+Dog attacks on Maui can be a instantaneous occurrence.
 Tragically, the most frequent victims of dog attacks are children.

 According to the Centers for Disease Control and Prevention, approximately 4.7 million dog bites occur in the United States each year, and 800,000 of those bites result in medical care.
 Nearly 1 out of 5 bites becomes infected.